 Before you apply for your next home or car loan, it’s best to know what you look like in the eyes of a lender first.
 The five characteristics of credit — character, capital, capacity, collateral and conditions — tell lenders how likely you are to repay a loan.
 Knowing where you stand could mean the difference between getting what you want or getting nothing at all.

 Know what’s on your credit report.
-To help you better track your credit during COVID-19, you can get a free copy of your credit report online, once a week through April 2021.
-Visit annualcreditreport.com to view and download a single report from each credit bureau — Equifax, TransUnion and Experian.
-Once on the annualcreditreport.com site, you'll need to complete the request form, select your reports, and verify your information for security.
+Visit Annual Credit Report to view and download a report from each credit bureau — Equifax, TransUnion and Experian.
+Once on there, you'll need to complete the request form, select your reports, and verify your information for security.

 Your past and present debt obligations are weighed against your income as an indicator of whether you’re able to make payments.
-It’s a good idea to keep your debt-to-income ratio under 43 percent to show you can repay your debts.
+It’s a good idea to keep your debt-to-income ratio under 43% to show you can repay your debts.
 To calculate your debt-to-income ratio, add up all your monthly debt payments.
 Then divide that number by your gross monthly income.
-For example, if your monthly debt payments are $2,000 and your gross monthly income is $6,000, then your debt-to-income ratio is 33 percent. ($2,000 is 33 percent of $6,000.)
+For example, if your monthly debt payments are $2,000 and your gross monthly income is $6,000, then your debt-to-income ratio is 33%. ($2,000 is 33% of $6,000.)

 Lenders may need more than your word to ensure repayment.
 They’re going to want collateral.
 With a new auto loan, for instance, the car title is held as collateral until you’ve paid off the loan.